 Felony domestic violence charges are even more serious.
 A conviction for felony domestic violence can carry up to four years in the penitentiary and a fine of up to $5,000.
 Domestic Abuse by Strangulation carries a minimum of one year in prison with a maximum of three years.
 Even a probationary sentence for almost any type of domestic violence carries with it a mandatory 52-week counseling course.

 Before I became a defense attorney, I prosecuted hundreds and hundreds of domestic violence crimes.
 I have the experience to help you or a loved one facing this very serious accusation.
-If you find yourself charged with such a crime, I would be happy to be of assistance.
+If you find yourself charged with such a crime, my law firm would be happy to be of assistance.